FREE!Make your day delicious! Get the "Gluten Free Homemade Newsletter".Click here!

 The enticing aroma of red chiles and garlic combine with the spicy heat of a savory sauce, rich with Beijing's culinary history, making this gluten-free Mongolian Beef recipe irresistibly mouthwatering!

-- 2 tablespoons rice wine or dry white wine
+- 2 tablespoons mirin (sherry or dry white wine)

 - 1 teaspoon potato starch